 For the struggling writer she has written Bird by Bird: Some Instructions on Writing and Life (1994).
 This is the book to pick up when writing is getting you down.
 The following excerpt is her take on revision.

 Almost all good writing begins with terrible first efforts.
 You need to start somewhere.
 Star by getting something–anything–down on paper.
 A friend of mine says that the first draft is the down draft–you just get it down.
-The second draft is the up draft–you fix it up.
+The Anne Lamont Bird by Birdsecond draft is the up draft–you fix it up.
 You try to say what you have to say more accurately.
 And the third draft is the dental, where you check every tooth, to see if it’s loose or cramped or decayed, or even, God help us, healthy.

 How healthy are your third drafts?